publiccodenet/about/activities/staff-management/remote-working.md

 1. We'll try moving standup to a time that everyone can make.
 If this doesn't work, we'll try an asynchronous written standup and recording our Amsterdam stand up.

-2. We're moving our weekly tactics meeting to 9am to allow Ben to join us from California.
+2. We're moving our weekly tactics meeting to allow Ben to join us from California.

 3. To best support people away from the Amsterdam office for important meetings or events, we'll: